Marmorino Fine comes in paste form in 24, 16, and 8 kg buckets.

 - With Classic, once it is completely dry, after at least 24 hours, we suggest using our Natural Bee’s Wax, colored with the same pigment you used for the stucco.
 It makes a more refined, “richer” finish, and reduces light spots.

 - Remember when you are applying our Marmorino, it should not be too difficult.
 If it seems too difficult, stop, and try to understand what the problem is.

 Protecting stucco surfaces

 Marmorino, thanks to its smooth surface, is a finish that doesn’t get dirty easily.
 However, we advise the following protective treatments.

 After a minimum of 24 hours, at least one coat of the following can be applied:

-- A coat of Natural Bee’s Wax to obtain waterproofing and a general protection against dirt.
+- A coat of Natural Bee’s Wax to obtain waterproofing and general protection against dirt.
 It makes the surface shinier.